jandelgado/jled/README.md

 ### Raspberry Pi Pico

-When using JLed on a Raspberry Pi Pico, the Pico-SDK and tools must be installed.
+When using JLed on a Raspberry Pi Pico, the Pico-SDK and tools can be used.
 The Pico supports up to 16 PWM channels in parallel.
-See the [pico-demo](examples/raspi_pico) for an example and build instructions.
+See the [pico-demo](examples/raspi_pico) for an example and build instructions when the Pico-SDK is used.

+A probably easier approach is to use the Arduino platform.
+See [platformio.ini](platformio.ini) for details (look for `env:raspberrypi_pico_w`, which targets the Raspberry Pi Pico W.

 ## Example sketches